How to become an accountant

 1. Study the right accounting qualifications

-The AAT qualification is typically the minimum level expected of an accountant, but to ultimately become a chartered accountant, you'll need to progress to the ACCA, ACA or CIMA qualifications.
+The AAT qualification is typically the minimum level expected of an accountant, but to become a chartered accountant, you'll need to progress to the ACCA, ACA or CIMA qualifications.

-Although many accountants hold a university degree, it's often desirable rather than essential.
+While many accountants hold a university degree, it's often desirable rather than essential.
 Even if it is a prerequisite for a role, the degree can usually be in any subject.

 - AAT (Association of Accounting Technicians) - made up of four qualifications across three levels (Levels 2-4), AAT accounting courses combine industry knowledge and practical work skills.
+It takes 12 to 18 months to complete the Level 4 qualification and qualify for senior finance roles.

 - AIA (The Association of International Accountants) - by completing the AIA professional qualification, their highest award, you can achieve qualified accountant status and become a member of this global organisation.
+The first two levels take up to 12 months with the final stage taking 12 to 18 months.

 - ICAEW (Institute of Chartered Accountants in England and Wales) - also referred to as the ACA, the ICAEW chartered accountant qualification consists of 450 days of practical work experience and the completion of 15 exam modules.
+The ACA involves three to five years of training.

 - CIMA (Chartered Institute of Management Accountants) - for a career in management accounting, you can study towards the widely recognised CIMA professional qualification and CGMA (Chartered Global Management Accountant) designation, which requires you to have already achieved the postgraduate-level CIMA Certificate in Business Accounting (Cert BA).
+While the CGMA can be earned within four years, you'll also require three years of practical experience.

 See accounting courses for further information on each course provider.